saraalwhibi1/Data-Structures-for-Efficient-Storage-of-Vehicle-Locations/README.md

 The classes Location and Pair used to represent locations and pairs of elements respectively.

-The class VehicleHiringManager, which stores the locations of vehicles and allows to add, remove and move vehicles to a new position.
+The class VehicleHiringManager, stores the locations of vehicles and allows to add, remove and move vehicles to a new position.
 Vehicles are identified by a key of type String.
 An important functionality of this class is finding all vehicles within a square centered at the customer’s location.